 • plaques form in arteries primarily from a faulty diet, and

-• exercise helps to prevent heart attacks by stabilizing plaques so that they do not break off to start the process that causes heart attacks.
+• exercise helps to prevent heart attacks by stabilizing plaques so that they do not break off to start the process that leads to heart attacks.

-• eating lots of vegetables, fruits, nuts, beans, whole grains and other seeds
+• eat lots of vegetables, fruits, nuts, beans, whole (un-ground) grains and other seeds

-• restricting all sugared drinks including fruit juices, sugar-added foods, red meat, processed meats and fried foods
+• restrict all sugared drinks including fruit juices, sugar-added foods, red meat, processed meats and fried foods

-• keeping blood levels of hydroxy vitamin D above 20 ng/ml
+• keep blood levels of hydroxy vitamin D above 20 ng/mL

 Caution: Before you begin a new exercise program, if there are any questions about your health you should check with your doctor, particularly if you have chest pain or any heart attack risk factors or heart problems.